How Much Is a Tummy Tuck: Why the Cost Varies

 The Typical Cost for Ideal Tummy Tuck Candidates

-The ideal candidate for a tummy tuck is a woman who has excess skin, usually with stretch marks, of the abdomen.
+The ideal candidate for a tummy tuck is a woman who has excess abdominal skin, usually with stretch marks.
 She is also at a healthy goal weight or only 5 to 10 pounds above it.
 The ideal patient also has decided they are not having any more children.
 This patient who has had a C-section is an even better candidate since they already have a scar on the lower abdomen.

 Additional Costs for Combining Tummy Tuck With Liposuction

-And from this, the complexity of the case increases for a patient who has the attributes mentioned above but also has a few extra pounds of excess weight they just cannot take off.
+The complexity of my surgical approach increases for a patient who has the attributes mentioned above but also has a few extra pounds of excess weight they just cannot take off.
 When their BMI is closer to 30, they usually have excess fat around the flanks that requires liposuction.
-Doing lipo at the same time is recommended so that there is only one recuperation time needed, and also, the OR fees are less when time is added.
-So you save time and money.
+While this increases your procedure cost, doing lipo at the same time is recommended so that there is only one recuperation time needed, and also, the OR fees are less when time is added.
+So, overall you save time and money.

 Costs for Tummy Tuck After Weight Loss

-Now it gets even more complex from here when a patient has lost weight and has excess skin that needs to be removed in both the horizontal and vertical vectors.
+Our approach becomes a bit more complex when a patient has lost weight and has excess skin that needs to be removed in both the horizontal and vertical vectors.
 The name we use for this operation is the fleur-de-lis (which is the symbol of the New Orleans team to those of you who follow sports).
 The resulting scar includes a vertical component straight up the middle of the abdomen, and then it includes the traditional horizontal scar of the tummy tuck as well.
+Addressing excess skin after weight loss increases your overall procedure cost.

-There are some patients who have lost over 100 pounds, and these people may be able to get part of the operation covered by their insurance.
-This is then considered a hygiene operation to remove the flap of skin that hangs down and impedes proper hygiene.
-The insurance will cover the removal of the flap of skin, but to make it a cosmetic procedure and take off all the skin up to the bellybutton and tighten the muscles is not covered by the insurance.
-There is a process to add this to the case, with an additional fee that is paid for by the patient ranging from $3,000 to $4,000.
-If this looks like it would be beneficial, we will tell you and help guide you.
+Patients who have lost over 100 pounds may be able to get part of their procedure covered by their insurance.
+It can be deemed medically necessary to remove the flap of skin that hangs down after weight loss because it impedes proper hygiene.
+The insurance will cover the removal of the skin flap, but the cosmetic procedure to take off all the skin up to the bellybutton and tighten the muscles is not covered by the insurance.
+Therefore, you should expect to pay some out-of-pocket costs.
+We’ll help guide you through the process during your personalized consultation.

 Getting Started

-The entire team at Aesthetica is quite knowledgeable about the variety of patients and the procedures that would be most appropriate and give the best result.
-The first step is to call and talk to the team at (614) 569-2649 or reach out to us online.
-Our team will ask you to send pictures to start the process.
+The entire team at Aesthetica is quite knowledgeable about the variety of patient concerns and which procedures can deliver optimal results.
+The first step is to call and talk to our team at (614) 569-2649 or reach out to us online to request a consultation.
+We will ask you to send pictures to start the process.

-From there, I can “ see” where you are starting at and then schedule you for the appropriate informational seminar.
-These are orientation sessions that will go over the details; you will receive a personalized—or “Taylored,” if you will—quote going over all the aspects for your case.
+From there, I can “see” where you are starting and then schedule you for the appropriate informational seminar.
+These are orientation sessions that will go over the details; you will receive a personalized—or “Taylored,” if you will—quote going over all the aspects of your case.

 Leave a Reply